Skip to content

 Scalability Linear cost increase Marginal cost decrease

-For letting agencies and estate agent networks processing high volumes of applications, CheckFile.ai offers solutions tailored to the property sector with API integration into existing CRM and property management systems.
+For real estate brokerages and property management firms processing high volumes of applications, CheckFile.ai offers solutions tailored to the property sector with API integration into existing CRM and property management systems.
 Review our pricing to estimate costs for your transaction volume.

 Frequently asked questions

-What documents do I need for a Right to Rent check?
+What documents do I need for FINTRAC client identification?

-Are estate agents legally required to conduct AML checks?
+Are real estate agents legally required to conduct AML checks in Canada?

-Can automated verification replace manual Right to Rent checks?
+Can automated verification replace manual FINTRAC identity checks?

-Automated tools can support Right to Rent checks by verifying document authenticity and extracting data, but the prescribed process still requires the agent to confirm that the document belongs to the holder.
-For digital checks using the Home Office online service, the process is inherently automated.
+Automated tools can support FINTRAC identity verification by verifying document authenticity, extracting data, and cross-referencing information.
+However, the PCMLTFA regulations still require agents to confirm that the document belongs to the person presenting it.
 A combined approach using automation for document analysis and human review for identity confirmation provides the strongest compliance position.

 Streamline your property compliance workflow

-Document verification is central to estate agency compliance.
-From Right to Rent and AML obligations to tenant referencing and buyer due diligence, the volume and complexity of checks continue to increase.
-Automated verification reduces processing time, improves fraud detection and creates the audit trails regulators expect.
+Document verification is central to real estate compliance in Canada.
+From FINTRAC obligations and provincial council requirements to tenant referencing and buyer due diligence, the volume and complexity of checks continue to increase.
+Automated verification reduces processing time, improves fraud detection, and creates the audit trails that regulators expect.

-To see how CheckFile.ai integrates into your property management workflow, request a demonstration tailored to your agency's volume and existing systems.
+To see how CheckFile.ai integrates into your property management workflow, request a demonstration tailored to your brokerage's volume and existing systems.

 Ready to automate your checks?